-There has been a high number of allergy-related tragedies reported this spring: it appears that three young people have died from anaphylactic reactions brought on by food allergies in the past two months.
+There were a high number of allergy-related tragedies reported in the spring of 2013: three young people have died from anaphylactic reactions brought on by food allergies in the space of two months.

 On April 7, 2013, Adrian Gutierrez, an 8-year-old boy from Monmouth County, New Jersey, experienced a severe reaction and died in hospital.
 The reaction came over the boy on his family’s drive home from church, following a visit to a coffee shop.
 The boy’s mother suspects that Adrian, who was allergic to dairy and peanuts, may have accidentally sipped from his brother’s hot chocolate with milk.
 (Adrian had ordered a hot chocolate with soy milk.)